IABTechLab/fideslang/mkdocs/docs/index.md

 # Fides Language

-Fideslang (fee-dez-læŋg, from the Latin term "Fidēs" + "language") is an evolving design for a human-readable "taxonomy," or categorization, of data and data processing behaviors.
-Fideslang provides a proposed model for privacy-related data types, behaviors, and usages, with the goal of deriving an interoperable community standard to simply privacy regulation compliance in a typical software development process.
+Fideslang (fee-dez-læŋg, from the Latin term "Fidēs" + "language") is a proposed model for a human-readable "taxonomy" of privacy-related data types, behaviors, and usages.
+Fideslang hopes to develop an interoperable community standard for building privacy regulation compliance into the typical software development process.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)